Anointing of the Sick

 Formerly known as Last Rites or Extreme Unction, the Sacrament of Anointing of the Sick is a ritual of healing appropriate not only for physical but also for mental and spiritual sickness.
 Through the Sacrament, Christ strengthens them, reminding them that He and the Church are in communion with their suffering.
 The Holy Spirit shares the blessings of health if it be God's will, trust in God, and strength against temptation.

-The Anointing of the Sick will be offered after all Masses the weekend of October 15/16.
+The Anointing of the Sick will be offered after all Masses one weekend in October: Date TBA

 The Sacrament of Anointing is made available prior to surgery, hospitalizations or for any health concerns.
 Please notify the parish office, at 989-687-5657 ext.
 0, of illness or if you are hospitalized.